Skip to content

 TL;DR

-RAM proposes a unified multi-person 3D motion recovery framework integrating a motion-aware semantic tracker SegFollow (built on SAM2 with adaptive Kalman filtering), a memory-augmented temporal human mesh recovery module T-HMR, a lightweight motion predictor, and a gated combiner.
-It achieves state-of-the-art zero-shot tracking stability and 3D accuracy on benchmarks including PoseTrack and 3DPW, while running 2–3× faster than prior methods.
+RAM proposes a unified multi-person 3D motion recovery framework that integrates a motion-aware semantic tracker SegFollow (based on SAM2 + adaptive Kalman filtering), a memory-enhanced temporal human mesh recovery module T-HMR, a lightweight motion predictor, and a gated combiner.
+It achieves SOTA zero-shot tracking stability and 3D accuracy on benchmarks such as PoseTrack and 3DPW, with inference speeds 2-3 times faster than previous methods.

 Background & Motivation

-1. Background: Monocular video-based multi-person 3D motion recovery is an active research area, with representative methods including 4DHuman (HMR2.0 + PHALP tracking) and CoMotion (end-to-end joint optimization).
+1. Background: Monocular video multi-person 3D motion recovery is an active research direction, with representative methods including 4DHuman (HMR2.0 + PHALP tracking) and CoMotion (end-to-end joint optimization).

-2. Limitations of Prior Work: (1) Existing tracking methods rely on 2D appearance features and Hungarian matching, making them sensitive to fast motion, heavy occlusion, and viewpoint changes, leading to frequent ID switches; (2) once identity continuity is broken, 3D motion sequences become inconsistent; (3) the absence of memory-based motion priors during occlusion or fast motion results in discontinuous reconstruction.
+2. Limitations of Prior Work: (1) Existing tracking methods rely on 2D appearance features and Hungarian matching, which are sensitive to fast motion, severe occlusion, and viewpoint changes, leading to frequent ID switches; (2) Once identity continuity is broken, the 3D motion sequences become inconsistent; (3) During target occlusion or fast motion, the lack of memory-based motion priors leads to discontinuous reconstructions.

-3. Key Challenge: Unstable tracking triggers redundant detections and repeated re-initialization, degrading reconstruction accuracy and hindering real-time performance.
+3. Key Challenge: Unstable tracking triggers redundant detection and repeated initialization, which both reduces reconstruction accuracy and hinders real-time performance.

 4. Goal: To build a real-time, robust multi-person 3D motion recovery system.

-5. Key Insight: Combining SAM2's strong segmentation capability with motion priors, using Kalman filtering to provide motion-aware identity association.
+5. Key Insight: Combine the strong segmentation capabilities of SAM2 with motion priors, utilizing Kalman filtering to provide motion-aware identity association.

-6. Core Idea: SegFollow provides stable tracking → T-HMR leverages temporal memory to improve reconstruction consistency → Predictor estimates poses during occlusion → Combiner fuses reconstruction and prediction outputs.
+6. Core Idea: SegFollow provides stable tracking \(\rightarrow\) T-HMR utilizes temporal memory to improve reconstruction consistency \(\rightarrow\) Predictor estimates poses during occlusion \(\rightarrow\) Combiner fuses reconstruction and prediction.

 Method